-Interview with James Veal, head of the Newcastle Cancer Centre Pharmacology Group
+Interview with Gareth Veal, head of the Newcastle Cancer Centre Pharmacology Group

 So Gareth, tell us a bit about your group and what they do.

-I head the Newcastle Cancer Centre Pharmacology Group (NCCPG) at Newcastle University.
-We are heavily involved in the development of novel assays for the quantification of new drugs ahead of early phase trials, which leads on to the analysis of clinical samples following patient recruitment.
+I head the Newcastle Cancer Centre Pharmacology Group at Newcastle University.
+We are heavily involved in the development of novel assays for the quantification of new drugs that are used in early-phase trials.
+This leads on to the analysis of clinical samples following patient recruitment.

 What can you tell us about the therapeutic drug monitoring service and the problems it overcomes?

-This involves the real-time measurement of drug levels in the blood to determine individual patient exposure.
-Recent studies in particular have focused on learning about the pharmacokinetics of anticancer drugs in these challenging patient groups.
+Our recent studies have focused on learning about the pharmacokinetics of anticancer drugs in these challenging patient groups.

 What does the initiative mean to the ECMC Network and how can they utilise it?

-We now have all the necessary regulatory approvals in place to formally open the trial and hope to officially open our first centre later this month.
-We will be looking to recruit patients in the vast majority of the 21 defined paediatric oncology principal treatment centres across the UK and Ireland.
+We obtained all the necessary regulatory approvals earlier in the year and formally opened the trial in May, with our first patients now on study.
+We are looking to recruit patients in the vast majority of the 21 defined paediatric oncology principal treatment centres across the UK and Ireland.
 This will include ECMC Paediatric Network centres from Southampton all the way up to Glasgow, with a recruitment target of approximately 50 patients per annum across all participating centres.

 What's the future of the service?
 How will it change clinical practice?